simplifieditproducts/immich-dev/README.md

 API changes we made in our fork compared to the [official API documentation](https://immich.app/docs/api):
 - The `checkExistingAssets` API function now permits the `deviceId` parameter to be optional.
 When `deviceId` is not included, the method returns all matching `deviceAssetIds` for the user regardless of `deviceId`.
 See this change [here](https://github.com/simplifieditproducts/immich-dev/commit/1efe8565d48f304eb334f8f001c672ec892ba2b2).
+- The `getAllUserAssets` API function has been added to paginate all existing `deviceAssetIds` for the current user regardless of `deviceId`.
+It can be used with `GET /api/assets?page=1&size=5000`, which allows a maximum of 5000 `deviceAssetIds` per request.
+See this change [here](https://github.com/simplifieditproducts/immich-dev/commit/b2b5d28f68d748e7b9c30a614bd89138a16ceded).

 More documentation can be found [here](https://github.com/simplifieditproducts/immich-devops/tree/main/docs).